 Rule 3: Choose Good Coffee

 Snobbism among coffee drinkers can rival that of wine drinkers, but the fact is that an astonishing world of coffee tastes awaits anyone willing to venture beyond mass-marketed commercial brands.
 Specialty coffees that clearly state the country, region or estate of origin can provide a lifetime of tasting experiences.
-There are two major beans on the market-Arabica and Robusta.
+There are two major beans on the market–Arabica and Robusta.
 Arabica beans are more widely produced, have a wider range of flavors and are generally considered the "better bean."
-By all means look for 100% pure Arabica beans.
+By all means, look for 100% pure Arabica beans.
 The cheap alternatives may contain Robusta beans, noted for their higher caffeine content but harsh flavors.
 "Nasty" is a term commonly linked to Robusta coffees by Arabica devotees.

 Rule 4.
 Grind Your Own

 Coffee starts losing quality almost immediately upon grinding.
 The best-tasting brews are made from beans ground just before brewing.
-Coffee connoisseurs prefer to grind in expensive burr mills (e.g., Solis, Zassenhaus, Rancilio), but affordable electric "whirly blade" grinders (e.g., Braun, Bodum) will do a serviceable job, especially if the mill is rocked during grinding to get a fine, even particle size.
+Coffee connoisseurs prefer to grind with expensive burr mills (e.g., Solis, Zassenhaus, Rancilio), but affordable electric "whirly blade" grinders (e.g., Braun, Bodum) will do a serviceable job, especially if the mill is rocked during grinding to get a fine, even particle size.
 (Scoop for scoop, finer grinds yield more flavor.)